 Official IRA strategy

 The Aldershot bombing and Best’s murder proved embarrassing and damaging for the organisation.
 Its leaders, never fully keen on a military campaign, contemplated bringing it to an end.
-On May 29th 1972 the Official IRA declared a conditional ceasefire.
+On May 29th 1972, the OIRA declared a conditional ceasefire.
 The group would carry out occasional attacks on British troops, security forces and Loyalists, though these were usually defensive or retaliatory.
 Many of its ranking members, including Cathal Goulding, became more involved in Official Sinn Fein, the group’s political wing.
-In 1982 Official Sinn Fein became the Workers’ Party of Ireland.
+In 1982, Official Sinn Fein became the Workers’ Party of Ireland.

 1. The Official IRA and the Irish National Liberation Army were both Republican paramilitary groups active in Northern Ireland during the Troubles.